What Bruce does during his "Regular Servicing"

 - Manual download and install of previously failing updates.

-- Organize Start Menu: When I first work on someone's computer, I organize the Start Menu into categories.
+- Organize Start Menu: (Not done for Windows 8 & 10) When I first work on someone's computer, I organize the Start Menu into categories.
 During my Monthly Servicing, I check for any new Start Menu items that need to be categorized, and do so.

 - Registry Clean: Search for problems in the Windows Registry and remove the problems.